 There are charming villages surrounding Chew Valley Lake, such as West and East Harptree, and Priddy towards the cathedral city of Wells.
 The period properties in these areas are extremely desirable, nestled in quiet secluded countryside and yet within around 30 minutes’ drive of Bristol.

 The pretty village of Wedmore is not far from the Mendip Hills.
 Wedmore has a number of boutique shops, a post office, bank and several independent shops selling local produce as well as several pubs and restaurants.

 Somerset offers an abundance of pretty villages in rural surrounds; West Pennard, East Compton, West Camel, Pilton, Martock, Batcombe, Evercreech and Ditcheat to list a few of our favourites, but there are many, many more to consider.

 Our clients’ requirements often include finding both a place to live in a charming village deep in the countryside and yet still having good access to transport, be it by car or train – we can help find the best village in Somerset to suit your requirements.

 We’re always available and happy to discuss your plans to move to a village in Somerset.

 Choosing where to live in Somerset

 Across the county, there are many wonderful towns and villages to consider when choosing the best places to live in Somerset.

 Heading toward Yeovil from Frome is another small town, Castle Cary.
-Castle Cary is very pretty, it’s centre is filled with independent shops selling local produce.
-Castle Cary train station offers a direct service into London Paddington which takes just over an hour.
+Castle Cary is very pretty and its centre is filled with independent shops selling local produce.
+Castle Cary train station offers a direct service into London Paddington that takes just over an hour.

 If you’re considering a move to Somerset, be it relocating to the area or moving within the region, our local property buying agents can assist your search for a property.